-Being a disciple of Christ means being willing to deny ourselves and to lose our life for Christ's sake to find deeper, truer, more meaningful, eternal life.
-Denying ourselves is not something that's advocated a lot in our culture.
+Being a disciple of Christ means being willing to deny ourselves and to lose our life for Christ's sake to find deeper, more meaningful, eternal life.

+Denying ourselves is not something that's advocated in our culture.
 There seem to be more fans of self-indulgence than self-denial.
 How many ads can you think of that feature self-denial?
-This can be as true inside the church as outside the church.
-What are some ways you practice self-denial?
-Can you identify one or two ways?
-One of the things that strikes me the most about this passage is Jesus warning us we can lose our life before we die.
-Many people lose or squander their lives on things that are of little or no eternal consequence.
-It's not enjoyable to lose something whether keys or more valuable things like a purse or wallet.
+The desire for self-indulgence and getting what we want can be as prevalent inside the church as outside the church.
+How much do you think about self-denial?
+Can you identify one or two ways you practice self-denial?

+One of the things that strikes me the most about this passage is Jesus warning you can lose your life before you die.
+You can lose or squander your life on things that are of little or no eternal consequence.
+It's not enjoyable to lose something like keys or a more valuable object like a purse or wallet.
 The more valuable something is, like time, the more it hurts to lose it.
 Nothing is more valuable than one's life.
-These words of Jesus are a challenge to us all to be ready to face even our death and still stay true to Christ.